hyamanieu/node-reds-w-an-s/README.md

 - it will clone the corresponding repositories in each container
 - if not yet set up, it will ask for a node red secret add to your project.
 This is necessary to encrypt all credentials as they will be saved on the repository.

-### Start
+### Start working

 At this point, `index.${DOMAINNAME}` should show you the list of all node red instances, their health, who may access it, and with which repo it is connected with.
 ![Landing page](./viewable_nodereds.png)

 Clicking on a box should direct you to the Node-RED instance.